 Dyna-Hex Side Effects

-Note: This document contains side effect information about chlorhexidine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Dyna-Hex.
+Note: This page contains information about the side effects of chlorhexidine topical.
+Some of the dosage forms included on this document may not apply to the brand name Dyna-Hex.

 For the Consumer